flovouin/terraform-provider-metabase/docs/index.md

 ### Required

 - `endpoint` (String) The URL to the Metabase API.

+### Optional

+- `api_key` (String, Sensitive) The API key to use to authenticate.
+This can be used instead of a user name and password.
 - `password` (String, Sensitive) The password to use to authenticate.
 - `username` (String) The user name (or email address) to use to authenticate.